 Indiana – Indiana Dunes National Park

 Caribbean blue waters and miles of pet friendly beaches await you at Indiana Dunes National Park.
-But the beach is just the beginning!
-This dynamic landscape also features dunes, ponds, marshes, creeks, prairie, and forests for your exploration.
+But the beaches are just the beginning!

 Michigan – Mackinac Island

 Hop aboard the pet friendly ferry for a trip to Mackinac Island.
 Automobiles aren’t allowed, but you and your pet won’t have any trouble getting around!
-Main Street is just steps from the ferry docks, horse-drawn carriages rides are available for people and pets, and bikes with pet trailers can be rented – so all of Mackinac’s most popular attractions are in easy reach.

-Plains – South
+The Plains – South

 Louisiana – State Capitol Gardens in Baton Rouge

-Standing 34 stories tall, Louisiana’s capitol in Baton Rouge is the tallest state capitol building in the US.
+Standing 34 stories tall, Louisiana’s capitol in Baton Rouge is the tallest state capitol building in the United States.
 It’s surrounded by 27 acres of pet friendly grounds and gardens that offer picturesque views from every angle.
-Stroll the paved paths under massive live oaks and palm trees or plan a picnic with your pet!

 Mississippi – The Natchez Trace Parkway

 The Natchez Trace Parkway stretches 444 miles, from Natchez, Mississippi to Nashville, Tennessee.
 It’s a blissfully quiet, billboard-free retreat from our fast-paced highways.
-And there’s something to sniff around every bend with countless exhibits and 28 pet friendly hiking trails along the way!

 Tennessee – Shelby Farms Park Off-Leash Area